wQuole/spacemaker-docker-kubernetes-course/template-service/Readme.md

 # Spacemaker service template

-This folder contains a template and text for the workshop assignment.
+This folder contains a template for the workshop assignment.
-To solve the it, you will need to _copy a web server_, _write the Dockerfile_, _write the service.yml_, and _push the docker image and deploy the service_.
-If you get stuck you can look at the example services to find proposed solutions in [java](../example-services/java), [javascript](../example-services/node), [python](../example-services/python) and [rust](../example-services/rust).
+To solve the assignment, you should create and deploy your own service.
+If you get stuck, you can look at the example services in [java](../example-services/java), [javascript](../example-services/node), [python](../example-services/python) and [rust](../example-services/rust).